Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 ~2,500 sq ft (≈25 squares)

 Ready for a precise proposal?
-We’ll map your roof, document conditions, and price Good / Better / Best with optional FORTIFIED®-ready details.
-Start with the Baton Rouge pricing guide, NOLA/Jefferson ventilation guide, and Slidell pricing.
+We’ll map your roof, document conditions, and price Good / Better / Best with optional FORTIFIED™-ready details.
+Start with the Baton Rouge pricing guide, the NOLA/Jefferson ventilation guide, and Slidell pricing.

 How to Save Money Without Sacrificing Quality

-- Bundle smart upgrades — do ventilation and gutters with the reroof for better pricing (6″ seamless gutters).
+- Bundle smart upgrades — add ventilation and gutters to the reroof for better pricing (6″ seamless gutters).

 - Plan off-peak — scheduling outside peak storm-response windows helps with crew availability.

-- FORTIFIED®-ready where it counts — sealed deck, stronger edges, rated vents pay off in resilience and potential credits.
+- FORTIFIED™-ready where it counts — sealed deck, stronger edges, rated vents pay off in resilience and potential credits.

 - Compare like-for-like — insist on line items (underlayment, flashings, vents) to avoid hidden downgrades.

-- Know your warranty — manufacturer + workmanship; keep your paperwork and photo set.
+- Know your warranty — manufacturer + workmanship; keep paperwork and photo set.

 Repair vs. Replacement